 G is for Glasgow Warriors, who in November 1997 lost 90-19 to Leicester Tigers at Welford Road, so easy even Richard Cockerill scored two tries.
 Twenty years is a wee while to wait to exact a bitter revenge but the humiliating, horrible 43-0 toweling they handed out last weekend probably evens the score.

 H is for Hordes, specifically the Irish hordes who are back in their droves in this season’s Champions’ Cup; the top three box offices in the pool stages being Leinster v Northampton (38,584), Munster v Glasgow (26,500) and Munster v Racing ’92 (26,200).
-Certainly the reds and the blues have responded; Leinster had the best attack in the pool stages (227 pts/31 tries) and Munster the best defence (64 pts/4 tries).
+And certainly the reds and the blues have given their faithfuls something to shout about; Leinster had the best attack in the pool stages (227 pts/31 tries) and Munster the best defence (64 pts/4 tries).
 Without the Irish teams – and the Irish supporters – this competition is nothing.